AVID Class of 2021: Jennifer Egan

 The AVID coordinators will explain the program and recruitment process during the following mandatory family meetings (applicants must attend one).
 Portfolio applications will be distributed.

 AVID is a program targeting the academic middle students.
-It serves over 19% of the PVHS student body.
-PVHS AVID recruits 8th graders with a target GPA range of 2.5 to 3.0 who have the desire to go to college as well as the willingness to work hard.
+It serves approximately 13% of the PVHS student body.
+The PVHS AVID program recruits 8th grade students with a grade point average (GPA) range of 2.5 to 3.2 who have the desire to attend college with a commitment to work hard.
 These students have the capability of completing a rigorous curriculum.
-However, in middle school they were falling short of their potential.
-AVID increases rigor by providing a challenging curriculum, teaching study skills and organization as well as offering academic support.
-As a result, students in the PVHS AVID program maintain an average GPA of 3.3 with 89% passing all of their classes with C’s or better.
-46% of juniors and seniors have taken at least 1 advanced placement class.
+In middle school, however, they fall short of this potential.

 College research is integral to the curriculum.
 The AVID elective team organizes two college visits per year.
 These trips are open to all AVID students.
 The AVID curriculum includes student research and presentations on diverse colleges.
 The AVID 10 curriculum includes Road Trip Nation, a career exploration program.
 In addition, the AVID 11 and AVID 12 curriculums focus on preparing college applications, letters of recommendation, writing personal statements/ college entrance essays and researching scholarship opportunities.
 All AVID 12 students are expected to take either the SAT or ACT as well as submit at least one 4-year university application.